-The name itself comes from Joe Murphy’s son who as a child pronounced ‘potato’ as ‘Tayto’ which soon became very clever throughout marketing campaigns.
+The name itself comes from Joe Murphy’s son, who as a child pronounced ‘potato’ as ‘Tayto’ which soon became very clever in marketing campaigns.
 Tayto later became known throughout Ireland as the equivalent word to crisps – a real mark of the brand’s success.
 They also created ‘Mr Tayto’ the brand mascot, who also became a very iconic part of the brand and was included in many of their marketing campaigns.

 Murphy first started his crisp business on O’Rahilly’s Parade in Dublin with one van and eight employees.
 Many of which continued to work for Joe Murphy for an impressive 30 years.

 Seamus Burke one of Joe’s first employees helped to perfect the new inventive flavour of crisps.
 Burke experimented with many flavours and tastes before he came up with the much-loved cheese and onion flavour, which his boss Murphy deemed as acceptable.
-The newly seasoned crisps were a success and many companies from all around the world sought to buy Tayto techniques to do the same.
+The newly seasoned crisps were a success and many companies from all around the world sought to buy the Tayto techniques to do the same.

 The biggest issue for Joe Murphy was how he would get his exciting new products on the market.
 He found a solution by connecting with the Findlater family who owned 21 grocery markets around Ireland.
 The Findlater family took Murphy up on his offer to sell the crisps in their stores.
-As well as agreeing to sell them on to other outlets as they had connections with the commercial travellers.
+As well as agreeing to sell them onto other outlets as they had connections with the commercial travellers.

 Joe Murphy’s Life

 Murphy left school at the age of 16 and went to work at James J Fox and Co branch in Dublin.
-They were cigar and cigarette sellers original from London while their Murphy worked behind the shop counter.
+They were cigar and cigarette sellers original from London, while there Murphy worked behind the shop counter.
 Murphy was ambitious even at a young age and soon the youngster rented a small office close to Grafton Street.
 Here he began to use his talents to find a gap in the market that he could utilise for himself.

 One of his great ideas was to start importing the popular British drink ‘Ribena’ which at the time wasn’t available in Ireland.
-This was a great success for Murphy and he continued to find more gaps in the market that he could bring to Ireland.
+This was a great success for Murphy and he continued to find more gaps in the market that he could bring over to Ireland.
 He successfully imported ball-point pens to the country.